CREAM OF TOMATO SOUP WITH HOMEMADE RICOTTA CHEESE & ARUGULA PESTO

 2 cups vegetable or chicken broth

-6 tablespoons of extra virgin olive oil
+6 tablespoons of extra virgin olive oil for garnish

 Heat a saucepan on medium-high heat for one minute.
 Add olive oil and scallions, turn heat to medium and cook 5 minutes to sweat the scallions.
 Add white wine and cook down by more than half.
 Add tomatoes, salt, pepper, and mix together.